Hellsrevenge/book-search/README.md

-# Google Boook Search App
+# Google Boooks Search App
-Google Book Search App is a react app that allows the user to search for books using the Google books API,view books,buy, safe to a database and delete them.
+Google Books Search App is a react app that allows user to search for books using the Google books API,view books,buy, safe to a database and delete them.
 ![](img/5.png),![](img/6.png)
 # Technologies Used
 - Javascript